-Repossessing more than Our Shower
+Repossessing more Than Our Shower

 In a very narrowed definition, an "authority" is anybody or anything that has the power to pull our emotional strings in absence of our better conscious judgement.
-If it happens to be the political party that you passionately support, the whole assembly is waiting behind your shower curtain to slap a fresh coat of their symbolic red or blue all over you - so that you don't forget whom to identify with.

 I was raised in a communist regime, so believe me, I know what it looks like when folks are living everyone else's life except their own.
-And the whole tragicomedy is in exactly this crazy collectivistic idea that we are practicing something better than communism by surrendering our emotionalism to "higher good of everyone".
+And the whole tragicomedy is in exactly this crazy collectivistic idea that we are practicing something better than communism while surrendering our emotionalism to "higher good of everyone".

 It hurts my eyes seeing how widespread is this resignation from a conscious self-guidance, reminding me of those logs floating passively down the river to a destination where they will be cut into something that will never again look like a tree.

-It's also my wish to tell such folks that they can't escape from themselves and their intimate issues by joining a crowd and venting their issues in those "causes" - instead of giving a due attention to their own lives, their own ideas, and life promoting beliefs.
+It's also my wish to tell such folks that they can't escape from themselves and their intimate issues by joining a crowd and venting their issues in those "causes", instead of giving a due attention to their own lives, their own ideas, and life promoting beliefs.

 Indeed, we don't heal by a patriotic or altruistic blending with a mass with a "label and a cause", but by coming home to nurture our own intimate reality where our authority is the only one there is.
-Born into this world with the same visa of kings and beggars, we can choose what to grow up to be.